Theradome is specifically designed for treating Androgenetic Alopecia and we are not FDA cleared or have tested it for the following conditions:

-Actinic Keratosis or solar keratosis is caused by over exposure to the sun and has a much different appearance than bonafide scalp cancer.
+Over exposure to the sun can cause Actinic Keratosis and is very different in appearance than bonafide scalp cancer.
 They rarely turn into fully fledged skin cancer but some physicians do take extreme precautions by removing them.

-Since the Theradome has not been tested on patients with Actinic Keratosis, we would err on the side of caution and suggest that you consult with your physician.
-Please note that all Actinic Keratosis lesions are caused by UV Ultraviolet waves and the Theradome does not emit any UV waves.
+Since Theradome has not been tested on patients with Actinic Keratosis.
+We would err on the side of caution and suggest that you consult with your physician.
+Please note that all Actinic Keratosis lesions are caused by UV Ultraviolet waves.
+Theradome does not emit any UV waves.

 The Theradome only emits near infrared waves which have absolutely no negative side effects to the human skin.
-We have not submitted this to the FDA for clearance to assist patients with Actinic Keratosis or any scalp cancers of any kind.
+We have not submitted for FDA for clearance to assist patients with Actinic Keratosis or scalp cancers.

 Seborrheic Keratosis is a non-cancerous skin growth and are more common as people age.
 Since this is a non-cancerous anomaly, then there will be no issues using the Theradome.